Former Pussycat Dolls Member Kaya Jones Calls the Group a ''Prostitution Ring''

 At present time, neither a rep for the Pussycat Dolls not Nicole Scherzinger have commented on Jones' tweets.

-However, Asia Nitollano, a former member of the Pussycat Dolls, who was briefly in the group in 2007, took to Twitter to write, "Who is Kaya Jones?
+Asia Nitollano, a former member of the Pussycat Dolls, who was briefly in the group in 2007, took to Twitter to write, "Who is Kaya Jones?
 Lol She was not apart of The Pussycat Dolls the recording group so I do not know her.
 If she was in the Vegas show then I know nothing about that nor have I ever heard such a thing.
 But judging from google she looks like she just wants her 15min of fame.
 (Side note... it says she's a Trump supporter... but yet she's Canadian, which means her vote doesn't count!!!! ) Same with this comment about The Pussycat Dolls; she wasn't in the group so her opinion doesn't count!!!!"